mpv-player/mpv/DOCS/man/en/options.rst

     Audio delay in seconds (positive or negative float value).
 Negative values delay the audio, and positive values delay the video.

+``--deinterlace=<yes|no|auto>``
+    Enable or disable interlacing (default: auto, which usually means no).
+    Interlaced video shows ugly comb-like artifacts, which are visible on fast movement.
+Enabling this typically inserts the yadif video filter in order to deinterlace the video, or lets the video output apply deinterlacing if supported.

+    This behaves exactly like the ``deinterlace`` input property (usually mapped to ``Shift+D``).

+    ``auto`` is a technicality.
+Strictly speaking, the default for this option is deinterlacing disabled, but the ``auto`` case is needed if ``yadif`` was added to the filter chain manually with ``--vf``.
+Then the core shouldn't disable deinterlacing just because the ``--deinterlace`` was not set.

 ``--demuxer=<[+]name>``
     Force demuxer type.
 Use a '+' before the name to force it; this will skip some checks.
 Give the demuxer name as printed by ``--demuxer=help``.